 Completing this Quest:

-Once you have watched the video and completed each of the sections, including setting some Personal learning Goals and checked off the Student Checklist you are ready for the next Quest.
+Once you have watched the video and completed each of the sections and checked off the Student Checklist, try the short knowledge quiz below and then proceed to the next Quest.

 Check this off on your 21t4s roadmap!